PeterRoschke/WhisperDictation/README.md

 This extension contributes the following settings:

-- `whipserdictation.openAIApiKey`: Your OpenAI API key
 - `whipserdictation.language`: Language code for transcription (e.g., 'en' for English)

 ## Usage

+1. Set your OpenAI API key:
+   - When first using the extension, you'll be prompted to enter your API key
-1. Set your OpenAI API key in the settings (use the "Whisper Dictation: Open Settings" command)
+   - You can update your API key anytime using the "Whisper Dictation: Update OpenAI API Key" command
+   - If your API key becomes invalid or expires, you'll be prompted to enter a new one
-2. Press `Ctrl+Insert` (Windows/Linux) or `Cmd+Insert` (Mac) to start dictation
+2. Click the microphone icon in the status bar to start dictation
 3. Allow microphone access when prompted
 4. Speak clearly into your microphone
-5. Use the "Stop Dictation" command to stop recording and transcribe
+5. Click the microphone icon again to stop recording and transcribe

+## Available Commands

+- "Whisper Dictation: Start Dictation" - Start recording (also available via status bar)
+- "Whisper Dictation: Stop Dictation" - Stop recording and transcribe
+- "Whisper Dictation: Update OpenAI API Key" - Update your OpenAI API key
+- "Whisper Dictation: Select Audio Device" - Choose your input device
+- "Whisper Dictation: Open Settings" - Open extension settings

 ## Development Setup